knohyou/weather-beautifulsoup-app/readme.md

-# Demonstration of a standalone bokeh document into a simple Flask application deployed on Heroku
+# Demonstration of a simple web scrapping from [National weather service](https://www.weather.gov/) using [Beautifulsoup](https://pypi.python.org/pypi/beautifulsoup4).
-Final product can be seen at https://simple-heroku-flask.herokuapp.com/.
+Implement Flask web framework, bootstrap template, and deployed on Heroku Final product can be seen at https://weather-beautifulsoup-app.herokuapp.com/.

 Follow instructions below to get the project running on your local machine and heroku.